Hometutorials

 For more information on Solr, refer to the Solr official documentation.

 1. Install Java, tomcat6, Solr with an ansible-galaxy command.
-We will use the role from geerlinguy who is a software developer involved in many open source development communities.
+We will use the role of geerlinguy who is a software developer involved in many open-source development communities.
 Check geerlinguy for many other roles.

 ansible-galaxy install geerlingguy.java geerlingguy.tomcat6 geerlingguy.solr